 Stockholm, the capital city and most likely expat destination, is built on an archipelago of 24,000 islands.
-Most expats moving to Stockholm thrive in what is one of Europe’s most attractive, vibrant and interesting metropolises.
+Most expats moving to Stockholm thrive in what is one of Europe’s most attractive, vibrant and interesting metros.
 Each of the 14 islands at the centre of the city has its own character and range of entertainment options.
-Housing supply is under pressure, however; rental prices are high and decent, conveniently located apartments can be difficult to come by.
+Housing supply is somewhat under pressure, though; rental prices are high, and decent, conveniently located apartments can be difficult to come by.

 High tax rates mean that Swedish salaries are fairly modest, but expats with residence permits will enjoy the benefits of an extensive state social network which provides free and high-quality education, healthcare, childcare and security.
 Sweden is also a world leader in liberal values, pioneering LGBT rights, gender equality and providing extensive parental and maternal privileges for employees.

 Expats moving to Sweden may find the language difficult to learn, but since Swedes generally speak excellent English and enjoy practising it, the language barrier is easily overcome.
 Swedish culture may, however, be a little more challenging for expats to adapt to.

 A common thread running through expat accounts of living in Sweden is the difficulty in connecting with the reserved and introverted Swedes and integrating into local life.
 Expats who are prepared to enjoy their status as outsiders will be better prepared for the occasional awkward encounter.